-An Unlinked Project is dragged on top of another Project Tile and a solid blue line appears around that Project Tile.
+When an Unlinked Project is dragged on top of another Project tile, a solid blue line appears around that Project Tile.

-The Unlinked Project is dropped onto the Project titled "Bring 3 new products to market in..." and becomes a lower-level, dependent Project.
+When an Unlinked Project is dropped onto a Project, it becomes a lower-level, dependent Project.

 Plan Owners can also reposition Projects by dragging and dropping Project tiles in between other Projects on the Plan.
 There is a bold blue line that indicates the position that the Project will be placed in and indicates the new linkages that will be created.

-Unlinking Projects from the Plan Overview allows Owners to deprioritize Projects that are not critical to the strategic direction of the Team.
-After Unlinking Projects, new Projects can be linked in open positions.
+Unlinking Projects from the Plan Overview allows Owners to deprioritize Projects that are not critical to the strategic direction of the Plan.
+After unlinking Projects, new Projects can be placed in open positions.

-There are two ways Owners can Unlink Projects from the Plan Overview:
+There are two ways Plan Owners and Editors can unlink Projects from the Plan Overview:

 Select the Action Icon in the top right corner of the Project tile and choose to Unlink the Project.
-This action of Unlinking will place the Project and all of the it’s child Projects in the Unlinked list on the right-hand side of the Page.
+This action of unlinking will place the Project and all of its child Projects into the Unlinked list on the right-hand side of the Page.

 Plan Owners can also drag a Project tile into the Unlinked list in order to remove it from the Plan.

-Project Owners have the ability to delete, archive and alter the Teams that their Projects support.
-These Projects will be removed from your Plan Overview and will cause changes to your plan.
+Project Owners have the ability to delete, archive and alter the Plans that their Projects support.
+These Projects will be removed from the Plan Overview and will cause changes to your Plan.
 Archived and Unlinked Projects can be added back into the Plan Overview, but deleted Projects cannot.